juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![xakin](/session-reports/assets/images/handouts/xakin-true-form.png)

-> *"Beware the Paranoia, Xakin, for its ability to manipulate minds is unparalleled.
-Its stealthy approach left our party in constant fear, as we couldn't trust our own thoughts."*
+> *Beware the Paranoia, Xakin, for its ability to manipulate minds is unparalleled.
+Its stealthy approach left our party in constant fear, as we couldn't trust our own thoughts.*

 Quote from the Treatise of Mind and Memory